BlackBerry: History

 In 2017, BlackBerry Mobile released the BlackBerry KeyOne, which was known for having a physical keyboard below its 4.5 inch touchscreen and a long battery life.
 It was the last device to be designed internally by BlackBerry.
 Also in 2017, BlackBerry Mobile, under their partner license agreements, released the BlackBerry Aurora, BlackBerry KeyOne L/E BLACK, and the BlackBerry Motion.

 In June 2018, the BlackBerry Key2 was launched in international markets, and in India by licensee Optiemus Infracom.
 The Key2 sports a dual camera setup and incorporates features such as portrait mode and optical zoom.
 In August 2018, after the launch of the BlackBerry Key2, Optiemus Infracom announced the launch of the BlackBerry Evolve and Evolve X smartphones for the Indian market sold exclusively on Amazon India.
-The smartphones have been conceptualized, designed and manufactured in India.
+The smartphones were conceptualized, designed and manufactured in India.

 As of 2019, BB Merah Putih's website had been repurposed, with BlackBerry Limited stating that only technical support will be offered for the Indonesian devices built by the company.
 Additionally, the operational status of Optiemus is unknown as of September 2020, as there have not been any updates posted regarding BlackBerry products in India since 2018.

-On January 4, 2022, BlackBerry Limited discontinued services for all non-Android BlackBerry devices.

 In October 2023, it was announced that Blackberry Chief Operating Officer, John Chen would be leaving the company after ten years.
 Richard Lynch took over as interim CEO and chair of the board.